scythe-327/HPCC_GNN/README.md

 -An attempt to extract pixel data from BMP images -Using manual method to strip the header.

+###04_GNN_Project_Backup.ipynb

+-we were asked to use the function NPList2Tens which needed the nparray as its parameter along with the correct shape , this is just the modified verison of the '#01_GNN_Project_backup'
+-To obtain the size of the nparray we are utilizing the np.expanddims

 ## All the five notebooks contains the trial and error methods and our rough work used...... to refer/access the code snippets directly we are attaching a python file named "GNN_code_snippets_from_pynotebook.py"